 What Are Squat Shoes?

-Weightlifting shoes have purposefully elevated heels to support lifting performance by improving how we’re able to maintain positions through various ranges of motion.
-More specifically, the elevated heel will help lifters keep a more upright posture when at greater squat depth.
+Weightlifting shoes have purposefully elevated heels to support lifting performance by improving how we maintain positions through various ranges of motion.
+More specifically, the elevated heel will help lifters keep a more upright posture at greater squat depth.

 What Are Deadlift Shoes?